 After college, I went to work at Boeing in 1977 for 32.468 years (don't laugh about the precision: Boeing counted my company service down to three decimal places).
 I spent about half of my time working on the International Space Station.
 I have been (mostly) happily retired since September 2009, when Space Station development was winding down and all the fun stuff was done.

-Since May 2014, I've been a dedicated platelet donor at Gulf Coast Regional Blood Center; they told me in April 2016 and nearly all of 2017 to take a break because I was trying to come in too frequently.
+Between May 2014 and June 2020, I was a dedicated platelet donor at Gulf Coast Regional Blood Center; they told me in April 2016 and nearly all of 2017 to take a break because I was trying to come in too frequently.
+I'm now a deferred donor (congestive heart failure).
 For platelet donors, there are restrictions on the number of times you can donate in the past 365 days, the number of red blood cells you can lose in the past 365 days, and the amount of plasma you can lose in the past 365 days; they don't track it in their donor scheduling application at The Blood Center, but they track it on paper.
 They tell me I have "super platelets."
 Before that, I was a whole blood donor during my college years (between 1973 and 1977) and since 2009.

 Back to the top of Charlie's Sneaker Pages!